 Fourth-year junior Sami Hill emerged as one of the premier goalkeepers in the country, capturing First-Team ACWPC All-America honors, and winning MPSF Player of the Year honors.
 She led a contingent of UCLA players, five of whom earned All-America acclaim and another five who were named to various All-MPSF Teams.

 Academically, the Bruins continued to excel in 2014.
 Five players received All-Academic honors from the AWCPC, eight were named to the MPSF All-Academic Team and 31 earned spots on the UCLA Director's Honor Roll.

-In 2013, the Bruins finished in third place in the NCAA Tournamnt for the third straight season.
-Last year, UCLA defeated Hawai'i in the third-place match after beating Princeton in the opening round.
-In the MPSF Tournament last season, the Bruins won two of three matches to record their fourth consecutive podium finish.
+Three years ago, the Bruins finished in third place in the NCAA Tournamnt for the third straight season.
+UCLA defeated Hawai'i in the third-place match after beating Princeton in the opening round.
+In the MPSF Tournament that season, the Bruins won two of three matches to record their fourth consecutive podium finish.

 Individually for the Bruins in 2013, five players earned All-America honors, including first-team selection Rachel Fattal, a freshman.
 Fattal was also named the 2013 MPSF Freshman of the Year, and three additional UCLA players received All-MPSF acclaim..

 In 2012, UCLA finished in third place in the NCAA Tournament, defeating UC Irvine in the third-place match after having downed USC in that contest in 2011.
 Brooks guided the Bruins to a 23-4 record, including a 5-2 mark in MPSF action.
 UCLA logged consecutive wins over San Diego State, USC and previously-undefeated Stanford to win its second MPSF Tournament title in three years.